dmbarbour/glas/docs/GlasCLI.md

 Installing applications - ensuring they're available for low-latency or offline use - can be understood as a form of manual cache management.
 A user configuration might recommend that a set of definitions is maintained locally.
 To simplify tooling, we might add a little indirection, perhaps referencing a local file or shared-heap variable.
 This is easily extended to installing scripts.

 Ideally, 'installing' an application reduces to downloading an executable binary or whatever low-level JIT-compiled representation is cached by the glas executable.
 Or if not the that, then at least avoiding rework for the more expensive computations.
 This is feasible using an approach similar to Nix package manager, i.e. downloading from a shared cache based on transitive secure hashes of contributing sources.
 The user configuration could specify one or more trusted, shared caches.

+## Initial Namespace

+The glas executable provides an initial namespace containing only a few [program primitives](GlasProg.md) under '%\*'.
+The space of primitives is marked read-only.
+Scripts or staged applications are written into the same namespace as the user configuration, albeit in separate volumes for access control.
+Viable translations:

+        # user configuration
+        move: { "%" => WARN, "" => "u." }
+        link: { "%" => "%", "%env." => "u.env.", "" => "u." }

+        # script or staged app (at addr)
+        move: { "%" => WARN, "" => "addr." }
+        link: { "%" => "%", "%env." => "u.env.", "" => "addr." }

+The front-end compiler will further introduce '@\*' compiler dataflow definitions to support automatic integration across module boundaries.
+This is also the case for a built-in front-end compiler.
+However, from the runtime's perspective, these are normal definitions and receive no special attention.

+From a regular programmer's perspective, '%\*' and '@\*' are implementation details, and the initial namespace is effectively empty.
+However, regular users will also inherit from a community configuration

 ## Security